-Section 2 School Entrance Age
+Section 3 School Entrance Age

 Preschool - A child is eligible for entrance into preschool if s/he attains the age of three (3) on or before August 1st of the year in which s/he applies for entrance and has not yet attained the age at which s/he will be admitted to kindergarten.
-If you are interested in our pre-school please stop in our office, contact us at 419-562-6089 or email our Pre School Director, Mrs. Robin Showers - rshowers@bucyrusschools.org.
+To be eligible for our preschool and scheduled for screening, students must be enrolled via FinalForms and have all requested documents uploaded.
+Preschool screenings will take place in late May, early August, and throughout the school year on Fridays as space allows.
+For more questions about our preschool program, contact us at 419-562-6089 or email our Preschool Director, Mrs. Robin Showers - rshowers@bucyrusschools.org.

-Section 3 Kindergarten Entrance
+Section 4 Kindergarten Entrance

 A child is eligible for entrance into kindergarten if s/he attains the age of five (5) on or before August 1st of the year in which s/he applies for entrance.
 A child under age six (6) who is enrolled in kindergarten will be considered of compulsory school age.
+Students must be enrolled via FinalForms and have all requested documents uploaded to be scheduled for a screening.
+Kindergarten screening will take place in early August.